Software Integration Costs: 5 Ways to Save

 There is an argument that can be made for using proprietary software solutions.
 Leaders, especially in large organizations, feel more comfortable investing their funds in costly legacy players because they believe it offers them better protection from risk.

-But that is not always the case and often proprietary solutions can pose the greater risk, especially financially.
+But that is not always the case.
+Proprietary solutions often pose the greater risk, especially when it comes to costs.
 For example, you might be convinced that costly commercial solutions will offer better support, expertise, and ease of use.
-In actual fact, the number of talented software engineers capable of supporting a solution built with open formats is much larger.
+In actual fact, open standards tend to have greater longevity than proprietary solutions, with a larger pool of talented software engineers capable of supporting them.

 5. Make it Count

 Simply creating a new technology integration is only half of the battle.
-If you want to help reduce the cost of it, you should make it count.
+If you want to help reduce the cost of it, you need to make it count.
 Be the driving force behind the adoption of your new tech, so your investment is not in vain.

 Ask Us About Hybrid Integration Platforms

-Want to learn about how you can use a middleware layer to build new integrations on top of your existing database solutions?
-To see a demo of how Avato can help you bridge your legacy software into a brighter future, faster, send us a note and we’ll get you scheduled.
+Want to learn how you can use a middleware layer to manage the financial implications of software integration?
+Avato can help you bridge your legacy software into a brighter future at a fraction of the cost.
+Contact us for a demo today.

 Avato